Housing advocates say too many Utahns don’t know about rent relief program

 “I’m hopeful that in the future, the Legislature will look to enhance this program with more funding,” Schmidt said.

-Meanwhile, the deadline to apply for the renter refund program is Dec.
-31. More information is available here, or you can call 211 for help.
+Each year’s renter refund check is based on the previous year.
+The deadline to apply for the program’s 2023 refund is Dec.
+31, 2024.
+More information is available here, or you can call 211 for help.